tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

 [^4]: The class was taught by an archaic professor who preferred teaching
     Euclidean geometry instead of the originally designated differential geometry.
-His mentality was always on the assumption that studying math meant pursuing a teaching career.
+His mentality was always based on the idiotic assumption that studying math meant pursuing a teaching career because Euclidean is the geometry taught here to first-year students, so you have to learn it.
     Moreover, I hated Euclidean geometry, as it resembles more of a civil engineering drawing class that heavily relies on visuals to construct "proofs."
-On the other hand, I am into calculus or differential geometry, which offer a more abstract and conceptually pure approach to math
+On the other hand, I'm into calculus or differential geometry, which offer a more abstract and conceptually pure approach to math

 [^5]: This is like using Photoshop with the mouse to draw shapes, while I can
     get it with a Canvas DSL using actual source code.
 Another take, as an